barharding/UFOs/README.md

 - The user experience is poor when using filters.
 Such as the need to delete the data in the entry fields from a previous search.

 Enchancements:
-- Make the search filters more user friendly but allowing partial string searchs and remove the case sensitivity
+- Make the search filters more user friendly by allowing partial string searchs and remove the case sensitivity
 - Clear the fields after a search is executed